Port of Tillamook Bay Railroad

 The Port of Tillamook Bay Railroad is a shortline railroad in northwestern Oregon in the United States.
 It was established in 1952 to handle switching in Tillamook, Oregon, and came to greater prominence in 1986 when it leased 94 mi of the Southern Pacific Railroad's Tillamook Branch.

 Purchased from the Southern Pacific Transportation Company (SP) in 1990 by the Port of Tillamook Bay, the railroad was used to transport lumber and agricultural products over the Northern Oregon Coast Range between the Oregon Coast and the Portland area until heavily damaged in a 2007 storm.
 The Port of Tillamook Bay began operating the unincorporated railroad on March 27, 1986, but the tracks were originally constructed by Oregon judge George R. Bagley and others in 1906.

 The railroad's main line, no longer in use due to storm damage, runs between Hillsboro and Tillamook.

 History

+Formation

 The line to Tillamook was constructed by the Pacific Railway and Navigation Company between 1906–1911.
 The Pacific Railway and Navigation Company, was sometimes known as the "Punk, Rotten, and Nasty" because of the wet and muddy working conditions for crews building the railroad through the Coast Range.
 The Southern Pacific Transportation Company (SP) took control of the company in 1915, and the line became the Tillamook Branch.

 In 1943, the United States Navy established a short branch line within Tillamook to serve Naval Air Station Tillamook.
 The Port of Tillamook Bay created the Port of Tillamook Bay Railroad in 1952 to assume operation from the Navy.